 Thinking about a PhD in Computer Science?
 Pursuing a doctoral degree is one of the most challenging, rewarding, and affirming experiences.
 If you would like to know more about what to expect from a PhD program, check out the advice for graduate students on my research page.
 Here are a few reasons why you should consider MSU and how to apply.
 For more general information about MSU, check out our viewbook.

 The choice of an advisor is as important than the choice of the graduate school.
 If you are interested in working with me at MSU please take a look at my research page.
 There you can find out about my research interest, projects, and publications.
 If you would like to talk with me about coming to MSU, or about project and funding opportunities, feel free to email me, or schedule a meeting.
-If you are a Masters students I have several projects in the areas of cellular and mobile networks, cloud services, online social network infrastructure design that you could get involved with right away.
+If you are a Masters student I have several projects in the areas of mobile applications, database design, and network experimentation you can get involved with right away.

 Tel: (406) 994-3541